xianminx/xianminx.github.com/data/blog/2017-10-10-python-logging.md

 ---
-layout: post
+layout: "post"
 title: 'Python logging'
-published: true
+published: "true"
 tags: [python, logging]
+date: "2017-10-10"
 ---

-# Pythong logging module
+# Python logging module

 ![img](https://docs.python.org/2/_images/logging_flow.png)

 - Loggers expose the interface that application code directly uses.

 - Handlers send the log records (created by loggers) to the appropriate destination.

 - Filters provide a finer grained facility for determining which log records to output.

 - Formatters specify the layout of log records in the final output.

-- ` LogRecord`
+- `LogRecord`

 ## syslog